Office facilities at CAS

 When first arriving, fellows may ring the doorbell by the main entrance to be let in by a member of the administrative staff.
 Any fellows who are planning on arriving on weekends or outside of office hours need to coordinate this with their PI to receive keys to the Centre.

-Affiliated researchers and guests are the responsibility of their group leaders and do not receive their own keys.
+Affiliated researchers and guests are the responsibility of the PI and do not receive their own set of keys.
 During office hours, they may ring the doorbell to be let in.

 If any keys are lost, please inform senior executive officer Kristin L. Reyes.
 She will provide a replacement set.